Ebac1352/Ebac1352.github.io/index.md

 # Erick Bacilio Portfolio

 I am a first year college student who is currently majoring in computer science.
-At the moment I plan to graduate in the year 2029
+At the moment I plan to graduate in the year 2029 and receive my undergrad in which hopefully I can get my masters

 ## Favorite CPSC 120L Labs